 Hot Reloading

-You don’t need to restart Excel!
-Every time you recompile, the DLL is updated in memory.
-Just switch back to your workbook and run your macro again to see the changes instantly.
+While iterating, you don’t need to close Excel!
+Compile Project (F5) rebuilds the satellite DLLs in place; switch back to your workbook and run your macro again to see the changes instantly.

 Hot Reloading

-You don’t need to restart Excel!
-Every time you recompile, the DLL is updated in memory.
-Just switch back to your workbook and run your macro again to see the changes instantly.
+While iterating, you don’t need to close Excel!
+Compile Project (F5) rebuilds the satellite DLLs in place; switch back to your workbook and run your macro again to see the changes instantly.

 Excel Tutorial

-A deep dive into protecting an Excel Workbook with advanced features.
+A deep dive into protecting an Excel workbook, start to finish.
 Read the guide →

 Licensing Setup